shubham12412/my_github_help/README.md

 You can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ) [Link to guthub formatting article](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#links)

+# Lists
+You can make an unordered list by preceding one or more lines of text with - or *.

+# Task Lists
+To create a task list, preface list items with a regular space character followed by [ ].
+To mark a task as complete, use [x].
+- [x] done
+- [] not done